-All McGowan School of Business (MSB) courses numbered 300 and above, and all Accounting courses beyond ACCT 115, must be completed at King's College for King's to award the Bachelor of Science in Business Administration (B.S.B.A.) with major in Accounting degree or minor sequence in Accounting or for the fulfillment of any required course in any other degree or minor offered through the William G. McGowan School of Business unless permission is granted by the Department Chair in writing prior to the start of any coursework.
+All McGowan School of Business (MSB) and Accounting (ACCT) courses numbered 300 and above must be completed at King's College for King's to award the Bachelor of Science in Business Administration (B.S.B.A.) with a major in Accounting degree or a minor sequence in Accounting or for the fulfillment of any required course in any other degree or minor offered through the William G. McGowan School of Business unless permission is granted by the Department Chair in writing prior to the start of any coursework.